Multiwfn -- A Multifunctional Wavefunction Analyzer

 - 19) Basin analysis.
 Attractors can be located for any real space function, corresponding basins can be generated and visualized at the same time.
 Any real space function can be integrated in the generated basins.
 Electric multipole moments, orbital overlap matrix, localization index and delocalization index can be calculated for the basins.

-- 20) Electron excitation analysis, including: Visualizing and analyzing hole-electron distribution, transition density, transition dipole moment and charge density difference; analyzing charge-transfer by the method proposed in JCTC,7,2498; plotting transition density matrix as color-filled map; calculating delta_r index to reveal electron excitation mode.
+- 20) Electron excitation analysis, including: Visualizing and analyzing hole-electron distribution, transition density, transition dipole moment and charge density difference; analyzing charge-transfer by the method proposed in JCTC,7,2498; plotting transition density matrix as color-filled map; calculating delta_r index to reveal electron excitation mode; calculating transition dipole moments between all excited states.

 - 21) Other useful functions or utilities involved in quantum chemistry analyses: Weak interaction analysis for fluctuation environment; plotting scatter map for two functions in specific spatial scope; integrating a real space function in the whole space by Becke's multi-center method; evaluating overlap integral between alpha and beta orbital; monitoring SCF convergence process; generating Gaussian input file with initial guess from converged wavefunction or multiple fragment wavefunctions; calculating van der Waals volume; calculating HOMA and Bird aromaticity indices; calculating LOLIPOP; calculating intermolecular orbital overlap, Yoshizawa's electron transport route analysis, derive atomic and bond dipole moment in Hilbert space, plotting radial distribution function for a real space function, plotting iso-chemical shielding surface (ICSS) etc.